Best Books for Entrepreneurs

 Winning, by Rob Cummings

 The Five Truths of Fundraising (2019) | In 2014, I was doing a fundraising internship at a land conservation organization in Chicago, Illinois when a colleague recommended Rob’s weekly e-newsletter to me.
 Since then, he wrote a book that distills all of the wisdom he learned in four decades of professional fundraising.
 Why choose a book about fundraising for this list?
 Because the principles he conveys apply to any endeavor where you’ll need to build relationships and grow your network.
 I enjoyed the audio version of the book.
-In 2020, I was honored to build his new website.
+In 2020, I was honored to design his website.

 Lean In, by Sheryl Sandberg

 Women, Work, and the Will to Lead (2013) | Until I graduated from college, most of my employment was led by men.
 After college, I was fortunate to spend a decade working in nonprofits where women were more likely to lead.
 At a women’s leadership group organized by the local chamber of commerce, we started reading Lean In.
 By the end of that year, I had decided to chart a new course in my professional life.
 Sheryl prompted me to reflect on my experience as a woman in the workplace and she inspired me to hit the reset button on my career—not to leave it, but to change it so it worked for me instead of against me.
 The paperback version of the book was perfect for underlining passages and making notes in the margins.
 Learn more.
-Watch Sheryl’s TED Talk.
+Watch Sheryl’s TED talk.

 Quiet, by Susan Cain

 The Power of Introverts in a World that Can’t Stop Talking (2012) | If anyone suggests you need to change who you are to be successful in your endeavor, stop listening to them.
 Start listening to Susan Cain instead.
 You can trust her to be honest about personality styles, historical people, and when it makes sense to emulate extroverted behavior to achieve a certain goal.
 It’s possible to demonstrate great people skills and celebrate your introversion.
 While extroverts chat away at the water cooler, introverts create beautiful things and build reliable businesses that stand the test of time.
 I enjoyed the audio version of the book.
 Learn more.
-Watch Susan’s TED Talk.
+Watch Susan’s TED talk.

 Inside the Box, by Drew Boyd and Jacob Goldenberg